gkane1234/gravity/README.md

  8. --Combine bodies and nodes into one struct
  9. During radix sort, and AABB reduction, have the first kernel be called twice to reduce by a factor of wg_size^2 before the second kernel is called
  10. We calculate the AABB for the simulation at the beginning and then recalculate it during tree propagation.
 We don't know if it is possible to avoid this but as an observation.
- 11. Futher integrate rendering into the GPU class
+ 11. Further integrate rendering into the GPU class
      1. Put render program creation into the GPU class
-     2. Possibly add a new pipline for the actual rendering call
+     2. Possibly add a new pipeline for the actual rendering call
      3. Create the meshes in the GPU class
  12. Make a units object that handles units and uploads that to the GPU
  13. A way to import meshes